Help with learning differences and disabilities

 Where can you meet an adviser?

-- Holloway Road - Learning Centre, 2nd Floor
+- Holloway Road at the Learning Centre, 2nd floor

 Your DDS Adviser will talk to you about how your disability or difficulty impacts on your studies.
 The adviser will go through your documentary evidence and suggest appropriate adjustments for your studies.
 Your DDS Adviser can help you apply for and organise Disabled Students' Allowances.
 You may also be referred for a dyslexia screening test or to another service within the university.
 Appointments are booked for 1 hour.
 If you need more time to discuss your university adjustments, you may need to rebook for another day.